hnanhgn/Arkanoid---OOP/README.md

 1. The game is developed using Java 17+ with JavaFX for GUI.
 2. Implements core OOP principles: Encapsulation, Inheritance, Polymorphism, and Abstraction.
-3. Applies multiple design patterns: Singleton, Enum, Observer, Factory, Factory Method and Strategy.
+3. Applies multiple design patterns: Singleton, Observer, Factory, Factory Method and Strategy.
 4. Uses JavaFX AnimationTimers for smooth gameplay and responsive UI.
 5. Includes sound effects, animations, and power-up systems.